arzamansoori/PalindromeChecker/readme.md

 ![PalindromeChecker](https://img.shields.io/badge/Palindrome-Checker-%23FF9180)

-Palindrome Checker website is created with using HTML, CSS(styling yet to be done) and JavaScript.
+Palindrome Checker website is created with using HTML, CSS and JavaScript.

 ## TABLE OF CONTENTS
 #